UniversalDependencies/UD_Swedish-Talbanken/README.txt

 - No predicate has more than one subject (except expl + nsubj/csubj)
 - No case relations attach to predicates

+From v1.3 to v1.4, only the documentation has been updated to reflect the fact that there are two treebanks for Swedish.

 --- Machine readable metadaa ---

 Documentation status: complete